pappscalle/java-zippedlist/README.md

 # java-zippedlist
-Java does unfortunately not have a zip function in the Streams API...
-Let's try some alternative ways to zip two lists
+Java does unfortunately not have a "zip" function in the Streams API...
+Let's try some alternative ways to zip two lists...

 ### Background